WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/resources/README.md

 that had missing values in them (indicated with a "?" symbol).

 The modified datasets can be found [here](/src/dataset/).
 This is the folder that the program will look in to load in the data.

+## How do we validate our results?

+Use the methods provided in the [metrics](/src/ai/metrics) to check the results of the program with the real class labels.
+You can also test the model against other datasets, or even compare it to other machine learning libraries.
+Read more about it [here](/src).